nterreri/thesis/report/appendix.md

 # Code Listing

-Partial code listings follow, adapted from the source code, first selected Python modules followed by extracts of RiveScript brain code.
+Partial code listings follow, adapted from the source code, focusing the central message processing logic and presenting examples of RiveScript code.
 The full source code can be obtained following the instructions in Appendix A.

 ## bot_rivescript.py